MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Abstract

 \section{Abstract}

-High-fidelity visuo-tactile sensing is important for precise robotic manipulation.
-However, most vision-based tactile sensors face a fundamental trade-off: opaque coatings enable tactile sensing but block pre-contact vision.
-To address this, we propose MuxGel, a spatially multiplexed sensor that captures both external visual information and contact-induced tactile signals through a single camera.
+High-fidelity visuo-tactile sensing is important for precise robotic manipulation, yet most vision-based tactile sensors rely on opaque coatings that enable tactile sensing but block direct visual observation.
+We propose MuxGel, a spatially multiplexed sensor that captures both external visual information and contact-induced tactile signals through a single camera.
 By using a checkerboard coating pattern, MuxGel interleaves tactile-sensitive regions with transparent windows for external vision.
 This design maintains standard form factors, allowing for plug-and-play integration into GelSight-style sensors by simply replacing the gel pad.
-To recover full-resolution vision and tactile signals from the multiplexed inputs, we develop a U-Net-based reconstruction framework.
-Leveraging a sim-to-real pipeline, our model effectively decouples and restores high-fidelity tactile and visual fields simultaneously.
+To recover dense visual and tactile signals from the multiplexed inputs, we develop a U-Net-based reconstruction framework trained with a sim-to-real pipeline.
 Experiments on unseen objects demonstrate the framework's generalization and accuracy.
-Furthermore, we demonstrate MuxGel's utility in grasping tasks, where dual-modality feedback facilitates both pre-contact alignment and post-contact interaction.
-Results show that MuxGel enhances the perceptual capabilities of existing vision-based tactile sensors while maintaining compatibility with their hardware stacks.
+We further demonstrate MuxGel in grasping tasks, where visual feedback supports alignment and tactile feedback supports contact interaction.
+Results show that MuxGel enables single-camera dual-modal sensing within a GelSight-style implementation, providing local visual feedback and reconstructed tactile feedback with potential extension to other optical tactile sensors.
 Project webpage: \url{https://zhixianhu.github.io/muxgel/}.